 - Provision will be carefully planned in order to overcome a child’s barriers to learning

-- Learning Reports will be created between the class teacher and the child to identify strengths, weaknesses and effective strategies of support
+- Learning Plans will be created between the class teacher and the child to identify strengths, weaknesses and effective strategies of support

 - Information will be shared effectively with parents/carers, learning support staff and others teachers involved in curriculum delivery